 Yes.
-If the bank learns that a flood map revision identifies a structure securing a loan as having been placed in a Special Flood Hazard Area (SFHA) in which flood insurance is available under the Flood Disaster Protection Act (FDPA or Act), the bank must notify you that flood insurance is required.
+If the bank learns that a flood map revision identifies a structure securing a loan as having been placed in an SFHA in which flood insurance is available under the National Flood Insurance Act (Act), the bank must notify you that flood insurance is required.

 Under the Act, the mandatory flood insurance purchase amount for a one-to-four family non-condominium residential structure is the lesser of:

 - The outstanding principal balance of the loan(s), or

 - The maximum amount of insurance available under the National Flood Insurance Program (NFIP), which is the lesser of:

 - The maximum limit available for the type of structure ($250,000), or

 - The insurable value of the structure (typically the replacement cost value of your home).